brandur/sorg/content/fragments/aws-static-hosting-workaround.md

 ---
-title: An AWS Static Hosting Workaround
+title: An AWS static hosting workaround
 published_at: 2016-01-05T17:49:42Z
 hook: UNWRITTEN.
 This should not appear on the front page.
 ---